MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/nested-authentication.md

 # Nested app authentication

 > [!NOTE]
+>
-> Nested app authentication is available only in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).
+> * Nested app authentication is available only in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).
+> * Nested app authentication is only supported in tabs.

 Nested app authentication (NAA) is a new authentication protocol for single page applications that are embedded in host environments like Teams, Outlook, and Microsoft 365.
 It simplifies the authentication process and
 Nested app authentication (NAA) is a new authentication protocol for single page applications that are embedded in host environments like Teams, Outlook, and Microsoft 365.
 It simplifies the authentication process to facilitate single sign-on (SSO) across applications nested within supported host apps and provides several advantages over the On-Behalf-Of (OBO) flow.